omardelarosa/code-music-demos/public/slides.md

 --

--   Markov chain models can be "generated" ML-style from a corpus text (or a MIDI file)
+-   Markov chain transition matrices "learned" ML-style from a corpus text (or a MIDI file)

 --